 When should I apply?

 To be considered for admission during a given semester, all application materials must reach Virginia Tech by the following dates: December 15 (for Fall semester).
 We no longer accept applications for Spring semester.
 Due to the high volume of applications received, it is strongly recommended that you apply well in advance.
 This is particularly true for international applicants and any applicant who desires financial assistance.
-To be competitive for fellowships/assistantships etc., applicants are strongly advised to apply by December 1.

 Where should I apply?